simonmichael/hledger/hledger/hledger.m4.md

 So generally this kind of entry is not recommended.
-You can make sure you have none of these by using `-s` ([strict mode](#strict-mode)), or by running `hledger check balancednoautoconversion`.
+You can make sure you have none of these by using `-s` ([strict mode](#strict-mode)), or by running `hledger check balanced`.

 ## Reporting at cost